SPAAM-community/AncientMetagenomeDir/assets/documentation/dates/README.md

 ## direct_dating

-- Whether the sample in the ancient metagenomic study was directly radiocarbon dated.
+- Whether a sample for the individual in the ancient metagenomic study was directly radiocarbon dated.

 - Values for the column are:
   - `TRUE`